One Number Away

 "One Number Away" is a song co-written and recorded by American country music singer Luke Combs.
 He wrote it with Robert Williford, Sammy Mitchell, and Steven Battey.
 Sammy Mitchell produced the song, engineered/edited it, and performed many of the instruments.
-Steven Battey is listed with a co-production credit for his input on arrangement.
+Steven Battey is listed with a co-production.
 It was released in January 2018 as the third single from his debut studio album This One's for You (2017).
 The song is a country ballad about a man conflicted with not wanting to breakdown and call his ex-girlfriend.
 "One Number Away" reached number one on the Billboard Country Airplay chart, giving Combs his third number-one country hit overall.
 It also peaked at numbers three and 34 on both the Hot Country Songs and Hot 100 charts respectively.
-The song was certified 2× Platinum by the Recording Industry Association of America (RIAA), and has sold 316,000 copies in the US as of January 2019.
+The song was certified 5× Platinum by the Recording Industry Association of America (RIAA), and has sold 5,000,000 copies in the US as of August 2023.
 It achieved similar chart success in Canada, giving Combs his second number-one hit on the Canada Country chart and reaching number 87 on the Canadian Hot 100.
 It garnered a Platinum certification from Music Canada, denoting sales of 80,000 units in that country.
 An accompanying music video for the single was created by TA Films.
 For promotion, Combs performed the song live on Jimmy Kimmel Live!, Megyn Kelly Today and The Late Show with Stephen Colbert.